vmware-archive/bitfusion-license-manager-for-kubernetes/README.md

 ![Operational Overview](images/operations_overview.png)

-The DaemonSet provides that a License Holder process (pod in this case) executes on all worker nodes of a cluster into which it is deployed.
-The process therein has a responsibility to request a mutex lock on a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes) that contains a set of Bitfusion licenses, one per subdirectory on that volume.
+The DaemonSet provides that a License Holder process (pod) executes on all worker nodes of a cluster into which it is deployed.
+The process therein has a responsibility to request a mutex lock on a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes) that contains a set of Bitfusion licenses, one per subdirectory, under the "./bitfusionio" directory in that volume.

 Once a lock is obtained, the License Holder process scans the subdirectories to find a license that is not currently locked by another License Holder (pod).
 If